akashbiswas0/paydae/README.md

 # Paydae : Confidential Contractor Payroll on Canton

-**Web3 Deel.** Agreement + invoice + payment as one private, atomic workflow on the Canton Network.
-Payday for every contractor is **one atomic transaction**, and each contractor's terms, invoices, and payments are **invisible to everyone else** — not because the app filters them out, but because Canton's validator never distributes those contracts to non-stakeholders in the first place.
+Agreement + invoice + payment as one private, atomic workflow on the Canton Network.
+Payday for every contractor is **one atomic transaction**, and each contractor's terms, invoices, and payments are **invisible to everyone else** — not because the app filters them out, but because Canton's validator never distributes those contracts to non stakeholders in the first place.

 Built for the Canton Network hackathon (July 2026).
-Verified end-to-end against Canton **Devnet** (Seaport sandbox validator, `fivenorth.io`).
+Verified end to end against Canton **Devnet** (Seaport sandbox validator, `fivenorth.io`).

 ## The two moments that matter

 1. **Privacy is the ledger's, not the app's.** Open Alice's and Bob's tabs side by
    side: each sees only their own agreement, rate, invoices, and payments.
-Alice's data never reaches Bob's party — `queryContractId` as Bob on Alice's agreement returns `None` at the ledger level (covered by a script test).
+Alice's data never reaches Bob's party : `queryContractId` as Bob on Alice's agreement returns `None` at the ledger level (covered by a script test).
-2. **One-click atomic payday.** `Treasury.PayAllApproved` fetches every approved invoice, checks the balance covers the total, marks each invoice paid, and debits the treasury — in a single Canton transaction.
+2. **One click atomic payday.** `Treasury.PayAllApproved` fetches every approved invoice, checks the balance covers the total, marks each invoice paid, and debits the treasury : in a single Canton transaction.
 Insufficient balance means *nothing* happens (also covered by a test).